Differences Between Web Hosting and Domain Name

-Although associated very closely, domain names and web hosting are entirely different things, so let’s look at each in turn and then how they are associated.
+Although associated very closely, domain names and web hosting are entirely different things, so let’s look at each in turn and then how they are associated

 What Is Web Hosting?

 Web hosting is the space where you place all the files that make up your website.
 Every website in the world needs web hosting and there are no exceptions.
-It is usually provided by web hosting companies which specialize in the business.
+It is usually provided by web hosting companies that specialize in the business.

 There are several different kinds of web hosting, but the primary difference is that each offers different features from one another.
-Within the same category, the difference is usually in capacity.
+Within the same category, the difference is usually incapacity.
 The cheapest form of web hosting is shared hosting, which is also the least feature-rich.

 For those who are looking to improve website performance or who are looking at higher volumes of traffic then they would need to consider either VPS hosting or perhaps a dedicated server.
 These cater to site owners who need more resources such as memory and processing power.
-Some hosts offers many different types of web hosting packages, from shared to Cloud hosting
+Some hosts offer many different types of web hosting packages, from shared to Cloud hosting

-There are literally thousands of web hosting companies in existence today, each offering multiple hosting packages, Website owners should look for web hosting comparisons to be aware of the differences between those on offer.
+There are literally thousands of web hosting companies in existence today, each offering multiple hosting packages, Website owners should look for a web hosting comparisons to be aware of the differences between those on offer.

 What Is A Domain Name?